guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 workspaces

+terraform cloud has bultin suppoort for encrypton and storage of variables used within the terraform configuration. terraform cloud support two types of variables: terraform variables and environment variables the configuration places a terraform cloud variable as a priority over any over variables that has been set variables can be reused across multiple workspaces within the terraform cloud environment --> terraform cloud variables sets

 terraform cloud can integrate with the most popular VCS systems, including GitHub, GitLab, Bitbucket and Azure DevOps.
 Settings --> Add a VCS provider